 Have you ever contemplated the sensation of dining in complete darkness?
 Prominent psychologists have long championed the concept of dining in the dark as the ultimate taste adventure.
 Research indicates that a staggering 80 percent of individuals rely heavily on their visual perception while eating.

 By removing this visual aspect, the hypothesis is that the other senses—namely, taste and smell—take center stage, transforming your dining experience into an entirely new realm.
-Once you’ve donned your blindfold in the dimly lit, candlelit room, you’ll swiftly discover that honing in on taste and aroma alone can be a truly enlightening journey—assuming, of course, you’re not daunted by the absence of light!
+At Dining in the Dark, once you’ve donned your blindfold in the dimly lit, candlelit room, you’ll swiftly discover that honing in on taste and aroma alone can be a truly enlightening journey—assuming, of course, you’re not daunted by the absence of light!

 4. Stargaze at The Twilight Epiphany Skyscape In Houston

 Texas Hill Country might get all the love when it comes to sunset-gazing.
-But here in Houston, the sky is puts on its own stellar show.
+But here in Houston, sunsets are stellar.
 When the time is just right, there are plenty of places in Space City that provide a perfect vantage point to catch the show.
+Our choice vantage points include the aforementioned James Turrell Twilight Epiphany, Eleanor Tinsley Park, and the Waugh Bridge.

 Houston is notorious for being a car-driven city.
 Despite this being the truth for 99% of Houston, the remaining 1% provide ample opportunity to explore the city’s shops, campus grounds, and bar scene by foot.